dingwenxiao/rest_playframework/README.md

-# This is a tutorial for building evironment of Rest with Playframework
+# Tutorial for building evironment of Rest with Playframework

 Install sbt and add it to PATH